New Chitose Airport

 Air Terminal Hotel connects directly to the domestic terminal.
 There is a range of reasonably priced hotels within a 10-minute, free shuttle bus ride from the airport.

 What can I buy at New Chitose Airport?

 There are a variety of stores at both terminals, from convenience stores to souvenirs and clothing.
 There are duty free stores in the international terminal.
 Popular souvenirs include sweets from Royce, Rokkatei, Ishiya (Shiroi Koibito) and LeTAO.

 Where can I get a SIM card or pocket Wi-Fi device?

-There are vending machines in the arrivals halls selling prepaid SIM cards and a few counters in each terminal arrivals hall where you can rent a pocket Wi-Fi device or buy a SIM card.
+There are vending machines in the arrivals halls selling prepaid SIM cards and a few counters in each terminal arrivals hall where you can rent a pocket Wi-Fi device.

 Where can I change money or find an ATM?